 Depression is the one mental condition that can really put a damper on your life insurance rate, and for good reason: When this psychological condition becomes severe, it can lead to suicide.

-Bloom adds, "We also would not consider individuals with dementia such as Alzheimer's, people who have recently completed rehabilitation for drug/alcohol use, or someone currently residing in a hospital/nursing home or facing major surgery."
+Bloom says New York Life will not underwrite individuals with dementia such as Alzheimer's, people who have recently completed rehabilitation for drug/alcohol use, or those currently residing in a hospital/nursing home or facing major surgery.

 Goldstein notes one other condition most life insurers would refuse to cover.

 "In general, most carriers would not be underwriting HIV-positive individuals at this time."